Programs match students’ needs, interests, abilities

 We know every child has the ability to learn and succeed, which is why we’re always looking for new ways to make sure we engage our students.
 Peel Alternative School (PAS) offers a variety of alternative programs designed with the individual needs of students in mind.

-PAS has three main campuses, as well as satellite locations throughout the Peel region.
+PAS has two main campuses, Peel Alternative School North and Peel Alternative School South, as well as satellite locations throughout the Peel region.

 Fresh Start Suspension and Expulsion Programs

 Students under suspension or expulsion from a Peel board school who are motivated to change their behaviour can attend Fresh Start.
 Through the programs, students continue academic studies while learning the skills required to be successful in school, in relationships and in the community.

 Senior Elementary Alternative Program

 This program is designed for senior elementary students who, for a variety of reasons are not attending school on a regular basis.
 Through smaller classes and more individualized attention, students develop improved social skills and attitudes towards school and society.

 Supervised Alternative Learning (SAL)